Are DUI Checkpoints Legal In Tennessee?

 While DUI checkpoints are in fact legal in Tennessee, drivers do have specific rights to help protect themselves should they encounter one.

-- First, know that you do not have to enter the DUI checkpoint.
+- You do not have to enter the DUI checkpoint.
 If you notice the DUI checkpoint from a distance and can turn around or go in a different direction legally, you may do so.

-- Second, you do not have to answer specific questions.
+- You do not have to answer specific questions.
 The only information the officer needs is your driver’s license, your vehicle registration, and proof of insurance.

-- Third, you do not have to submit to the field sobriety tests.
+- You do not have to submit to the field sobriety tests.
 You may decline to do these tests, but there may be some pushback and other issues to consider.

-- Finally, you should have information ready to submit to the officer.
+- You should have information ready to submit to the officer.
 Don’t give the officer a reason to try and search your vehicle.
 They need probably cause to do so.

 Protecting your rights is important, but many courts feel as though the safety provided by DUI checkpoints outweigh some of the liberties people have.
 Know what you do and don’t have to submit to before encountering a DUI checkpoint.